georgeh02/seniorproject2/README.md

 - Reverb module with room size and mix controls
 - Waveform visualizer
 - A clean and organized GUI with a playable keyboard
+- Safety limiter to ensure volume does not go over 0 db
 - Compatible with MacOS (Standalone, VST3, AU formats)

 ## Installation Instructions